“If you live locally, you’re lost if you don’t get news alerts from the tireless Darryl’s 853blog.com”

 – The Greenwich Visitor, February 2012

-Hello, welcome to 853.
+Thanks for reading 853.
 The site offers news and commentary on issues concerning Greenwich, Charlton, Blackheath, Woolwich, and the wider south-east London area.
-I go to council meetings, I read their documents, I put in Freedom of Information requests, and I talk to people.

 NEWS AND FEATURES